haifudotfun/haifudotfun-contracts/README.md

 2. **Operation**
    * Haifu is operated in a way where it can generate benefits.
 This includes automating a stablecoin operations by liquidating CDP positions, liquidating bad debts, trading in arbitrage, etc.
 3. **Redeptions**
-    * After fund expires, all operated funds are converted into $HAIFU on CLOB, and backers can claim back their profit or loss from Haifu via claiming with their haifu token to get $HAIFU.
+    * After fund expires, all operated cryptos are converted into $HAIFU on CLOB, and backers can claim back their profit or loss from Haifu via claiming with their haifu token to get $HAIFU.

 ---

 ## Foundry